- DND (Do Not Disturb)

 There are two ways to put a caller on hold.
-You can either press the BLF button associated to the active line or you can press the ‘Hold’ button.
-Once on hold, the Active Line button will then start flashing.
+You can either press the BLF button associated to the active line or you can press the ‘Hold’ soft-key (assuming one of the soft-keys have been programmed for Holding).
+Once on hold the Active Line button will then start flashing.
 If you have another line free you can then make/receive another call.
 To take a caller off hold you just re-press the button you used to put the caller on hold and then the Active Light button will go solid again.

 To mute yourself from the call simply press the Mute button at the bottom of the handset.
 To un-mute yourself press the mute button again.

-To activate DND simply press the DND soft-key (assuming one has been programmed).
+To activate DND simply press the soft-key assigned to DND (assuming one has been programmed).
 Once activated your phone will not ring.

-In order to take your phone off DND just press the soft-key again.
+In order to take your phone off DND just press the button again.

 BLFs can either be configured manually or through auto-provisioning.
 Once configured you will be able to call your saved extensions at the press of a button.
 The BLF buttons will also light up when that person is on the phone.
 These buttons can be set up as speed dials for internal and external numbers.

 There are two methods of transferring a call.
 The first method is an attended transfer.
 This is when you put the original caller on hold, then dial another number on your other line.
-Then once connected to the second call press the Transfer soft-key (assuming one has been programmed) to transfer your original caller to the second phone that you dialled.
+Then once connected to the second call press the transfer soft-key to transfer your original caller to the second phone that you dialled.
 This will transfer the call across and disconnect you from the call.

-This is virtually the same as transferring a call, with the difference of pressing the Conference soft-key (assuming one has been programmed) rather than the Transfer soft-key.
-Once a caller has been put on hold, dial through to the second person and once connected press the Conference soft key.
+This is virtually the same as transferring a call, with the difference of pressing the Conference soft-key rather than the Transfer button.
+Once a caller has been put on hold, dial through to the second person and once connected press the Conference soft-key.
 You will then all be in the same conversation.

 You can record custom prompts for the portal from your handset by dialling 151.
 Once recorded these will show in your portal under Custom Prompts.
 From there they can be set as messages for IVRs, Time-Profiles, Mailboxes, etc.

-In order to access the Web Configuration of the phone, you will need the IP Address of the handset.
-To find this address click on the Menu button.
-Then go to 5 – Maintenance and then 1 – System Information.
+In order to access the Web Configuration of the phone you will need the IP Address of the handset.
+To find this address click on the Settings soft-key.
+Then go to 4 – Maintenance and then 1 – System Information.
 The IP Address will then be displayed.

 In the first instance of any issues with the handset, please reboot.
 If the issue still persists then see below to take the relevant action.